bitcoin-api/bitcoin-api/README.md

 Here's example usage:

 A GET request to the `https://bitcoin-api.io/fee-data` endpoint gets the current fee data associated with doing withdraws.
-See more on the `/fee-data` endpoint [here](#fee-data).
+Learn more about the `/fee-data` endpoint [here](#fee-data).

 ### Public Endpoints